 Nuance is Key in Marketing to Hispanic Consumers

 Nearly one in five Americans is Hispanic, and this segment of the overall population is becoming increasingly important in size and purchasing power.
 Generation Z, which is already a multicultural majority, will be more than a quarter Hispanic by 2027.
 This is changing the complexion of Hispanic marketing.

 Most marketers know the importance of connecting with these consumers, and yet only 6% of overall ad spend is directed at the Hispanic community, eMarketer reports.
 Whatever the reason for this disconnect, marketers need to pay attention to Hispanic consumers — who have a combined purchasing power of $1.7 trillion — and learn that reaching them requires nuance and understanding.

-Hispanics not only hail from a variety of countries with distinct cultural traditions and dialects, but they also have assimilated to varying degrees.
-Some people of Hispanic origin have lived in the United States since before it was a country.
-However, others are new immigrants.
-Where people shop, how they bank, what they watch and whether and how they consume social media varies depending on these factors.
+Hispanics not only hail from a variety of countries with distinct cultural traditions and dialects, but they also have assimilated to varying degrees. - Where people shop, how they bank, what they watch, and whether and how they consume social media varies depending on these factors.

 “It’s important to recognize that the market is not a monolith and to therefore stop marketing to us as a homogenous segment of people defined in broad strokes,” VaynerMedia Chief Strategy Officer Wanda Pogue said.

 The 2020 census seriously undercounted the number of Hispanic, Black, and Native American residents even though its overall population count was largely accurate, the Census Bureau.
 At the same time, the census overcounted white and Asian American residents, the bureau said.